-As per some reports about smishing statistics by the cloud-infrastructure provider Wandera in 2018, 17% of its users encountered smishing attacks (phishing links on their mobile devices).
+As per some reports by the cloud-infrastructure provider Wandera in 2018, 17% of its users encountered smishing attacks (phishing links on their mobile devices).

 On the contrary, only 15% received a phishing email, and only 16% received phishing links through social media apps.